Travis Friend: International career

 He emerged as the leading wicket-taker for Zimbabwe during the 2000–01 Sharjah Champions Trophy where he bagged nine scalps and despite his efforts, Zimbabwe could not progress to the final.
-His career best performance came against India during the third match of the 2000–01 Sharjah Champions Trophy when he picked up 4/55 in his ten overs which also included the priced scalps of Sourav Ganguly, Yuvraj Singh and Vinod Kambli.
+His career best performance came against India during the third match of the 2000–01 Sharjah Champions Trophy when he picked up 4/55 in his ten overs which also included the prized scalps of Sourav Ganguly, Yuvraj Singh and Vinod Kambli.
 He picked up his maiden five-wicket haul against Bangladesh in only in his fourth test appearance for Zimbabwe during the first of the two match test series in Dhaka.
 His figures of 5/31 including seven maiden overs in a 18 over spell reduced Bangladesh to just 107 in their first innings and he also registered his career best test knock of 81 while batting at nine position and his knock which came in 161 deliveries propelled Zimbabwe's first innings total to 431 as the test match ended in a draw.
 For his all-round performances during the first test of the series with both bat and ball, he was awarded the player of the match.

 He was a member of the Zimbabwean squad which took part at the 2002 ICC Champions Trophy.
-He was part of the ZImbabwean squad which emerged as runners-up to Pakistan at the Cherry Blossom Sharjah Cup 2003, athough he did not play in the final of the tournament.
+He was part of the ZImbabwean squad which emerged as runners-up to Pakistan at the Cherry Blossom Sharjah Cup 2003, although he did not play in the final of the tournament.
 He was named in the Zimbabwean team at the 2003 Cricket World Cup, a tournament which was marred due to political tensions in Zimbabwe.